-9. Even before these acts for individual restitution in Germany, the Allied Governments in the Final Act of the Paris Conference on Reparations of 21 De ember 1945 and the Agreement of 14 June 1946 provided for a lump-sum payment into a fund for non-repatriable victims of German action.
-This allocation for the rehabilitation and resettlement of Nazi victims was to be made up of three items: (a) all non-monetary gold found by the Allies in Germany; (b) a sum not exceeding \$25 million from the proceeds of German assets in neutral countries; (c) assets in neutral countries of victims of Nazi action, who have died and left no heirs.
-This method of collective reparations was not to be prejudical to the future claims against a future German Government. e
+- 9. Even before these acts for individual restitution in Germany, the Allied Governments in the Final Act of the Paris Conference on Reparations of 21 December 1945 and the Agreement of 1'.
+June 1946 provided for a lump-sum payment into a fund for non-repatriable victims of German action.
+This allocation for the rehabilitation and resettlement of Nazi victims was to be made up of three items:

+(a) all non-monetary gold found by the Allies in Germany; (b) a sum not exceeding \$25 million from the proceeds of German assets in neutral countries; (c) assets in neutral countries of victims of Nazi action, who have died and left no heirs.
+This method of collective reparations was not to be prejudical to the future claims against a future German Government. - d/ This law is published in German and English in Ruckerstattungs-Gesetz, by Dr. H.G. van Dam.
+Koblenz, 1949.